KrishnaBellamkonda/dimensionality-reduction-notebook/README.md

 # dimensionality-reduction-notebook
 *This project contains a notebook with many dimensionality reduction algorithms.
-This notebook is heavily inspired by *
+This notebook is heavily inspired by 'Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow' authored by GeÌron, Aureìlien.*

 ### Algorithms
 * Multidimensional Scaling (MDS)